The Enemy of the World

 Sue: He’s the Mexican Rebekah Brooks.

 Sue: What the hell is this?
 Have they run out of money?
 Did they spend it all on the helicopter?
 I can’t believe they can’t build a simple prison cell!
 This is absurd.
-Were all the carpenters on strike?
+Were the carpenters on strike?
 Seriously, Neil, what the hell is this?

-Victoria is taken to meet Griffin the Chef.
+Victoria is taken to meet Griffin the chef.

 Sue: It’s the Australian Hell’s Kitchen.

-Sue: Hungary.
+Me: Hungary.

 Sue: Then you’ve come to the right place!
 Ha!
 Get it?
 Hungary?
 No?
 But seriously, I can’t keep up with this.
 Where are we?
 Who are these people?
 Who’s in charge?
 Can I see the wine list?